 The best advice we can give you regarding this is to be prepared in advance for potential clients.
 And that not only means having your business strategy determined but also having the best proptech tools already in place, so when they show up, you already have a pipeline of deals coming to you daily.
 For instance, it’d be great to be familiar with off market properties since they provide you with bigger discounts, which means more profit!

 Gladly for you, we have the best software in the market to help you with, and we’re present in some of the most attractive places to millennials!
-Check out our Premium Off Market Leads (available in Utah) and our Premium Deal Finding Suite (available in Texas).
+Check out our Premium Off Market Leads (available in Texas and Utah).
 They’ll both get you off market leads on a daily basis with the skip tracing already included!
-Plus, in Texas, we can also provide you with a friendly search engine for MLS listings, the fastest algorithm to run comps in seconds, and other tools to analyze your deals in depth before buying.
-If you like, you can ask for a free demo here (no strings attached!).
+If you like, you can ask for a free one-on-one consultation here (no strings attached!).

 On the other hand, these are the ten less popular places for millennial homebuyers.

 - Jacksonville, FL

 - Riverside, CA

 - New Orleans, LA

 If you operate in some of these places, don’t worry!
 The fact that millennials don’t prefer them doesn’t mean other age groups don’t like them.
 The key is to know who your potential clients are and find appealing opportunities for them.

 What millennials are looking for when buying a home

 We established that they’re buying and also where they want to settle down.
 The last thing to know is what they’re looking for when searching for a property.
 According to Zonda’s report, these are the top five reasons to purchase: